Details for CRS503 Curriculum Studies – English: Part B

 Outcomes

-1. Identify conceptual knowledge of pedagogical principles and practices utilising contemporary curriculum frameworks for the ACARA English curriculum 11-12 and NSW English syllabus (Stages 6) (concepts, substance and structure) and analyse their usefulness;
+1. Identify conceptual knowledge of pedagogical principles and practices utilising contemporary curriculum frameworks for the ACARA English curriculum 11-12 and NSW English syllabus (Stages 6) (concepts, substance and structure) and analyse their suitability for the teaching of English.

-3. Critically analyse the impact of worldview on content choice and strategies;
+3. Critically analyse the impact of worldview (including Christian) on content choice and strategies.

-5. Demonstrate an advanced understanding of how to effectively design, implement, monitor and evaluate a literacy program for diverse learners, including students from Aboriginal and Torres Strait Islander backgrounds, and demonstrate in depth knowledge and understanding of recent theory and practice related to the acquisition of reading, writing, speaking, listening and visual literacy;
+5. Demonstrate an advanced understanding of how to effectively design, implement, monitor and evaluate literacy programs for diverse learners, including students from Aboriginal and Torres Strait Islander backgrounds though applying an understanding of recent theory and practice related to the acquisition of reading, writing, speaking, listening and visual literacy.

-6. Critically explore and appraise the key elements of the ACARA English curriculum 11-12 and NSW English syllabus (Stages 6).
-Develop a range of teaching of programs for diverse learners from a range of abilities and backgrounds;
+6. Critically review and appraise the key elements of the ACARA English curriculum 11-12 and NSW English syllabus (Stages 6) and apply this knowledge to develop a range of teaching of programs for diverse learners from a range of abilities and backgrounds.

-9. Review various global perspectives in secondary Education and the implications for academic and workplace literacy development.
+9. Critically review various global perspectives in secondary Education and the implications for academic and workplace literacy development.

 Subject Content